SSM240/TUHC-TextColorAdjustments/README.md

     - also lightens some of the dark colors in Scratch mode for the same purpose
 - brightens some of the particularly dark colors to make them more distinct from one another, so conversations between the highbloods are less painful to read

-For a full list of changes, [the mod's code](/ssm24-textcolor.js) has all the replacements cleanly listed at the top of the file.
+For a full list of changes, [the mod's code](/ssm24-textcolor.js) has all the replacements listed at the top of the file.

 Other notes:
 - This mod assumes you're using the default theme without any overrides.
 The changes may not be as much of an improvement with other themes.